ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 Clinical presentation

-- mostly slow progression, possible acceleration during pregnancy and adolescence
+- generally slow progression with potential acceleration during pregnancy and adolescence

-- the course differs in isolated PAVM and PAVM within HHT
+- the clinical course differs in isolated PAVM and PAVM associated with HHT

-- asymptomatic course in up to 50% of patients (mostly in PAVM < 2cm)
+- asymptomatic course observed in up to 50% of patients (mostly in PAVM < 2cm)

-- mortality/morbidity is associated with PAVMs are mostly associated with stroke and brain abscess, less commonly with hypoxemic respiratory failure, hemoptysis, or hemothorax
+- mortality and morbidity are mostly associated with stroke and brain abscess, less commonly with hypoxemic respiratory failure, hemoptysis, or hemothorax

 Neurological complications